 Dean Vijay K. Dhir

-Vijay K. Dhir, distinguished professor of mechanical and aerospace engineering, was named Dean of UCLA's Henry Samueli School of Engineering and Applied Science in March 2003.
+Vijay K. Dhir, distinguished professor in mechanical and aerospace engineering, was named dean of UCLA's Henry Samueli School of Engineering and Applied Science in March 2003.

-Born in India, Dhir received his Bachelor of Science degree from Punjab Engineering College in Chandigarh, India, and his Master of Technology degree from the Indian Institute of Technology in Kanpur, India.
-He received his Ph.D. from the University of Kentucky.
+Born in India, Dhir received his Bachelor of Science degree from Punjab Engineering College in Chandigarh, India, and his Master of Technology degree from the Indian Institute of Technology in Kanpur.
+He earned his Ph.D. at the University of Kentucky.
 Dhir joined the faculty at UCLA in 1974.

-In the late 1960s he worked for a short period in industry as an engineer, and for the past 30 years he has been a consultant for numerous organizations, including GE Corp., Rockwell International, Hughes Aircraft, the Nuclear Regulatory Commission, and the Los Alamos and Brookhaven National Labs.
+For a short time in the late 1960s he worked in industry as an engineer.
+Since then he has been a consultant for numerous organizations, including GE, Hughes Aircraft, Rockwell International, the Nuclear Regulatory Commission, and the Brookhaven and Los Alamos national laboratories.

-Dhir served as vice chair of the UCLA Department of Mechanical and Aerospace Engineering from 1988 to 1991, and was chair of that department from 1994 to 2000.
-From July 2001 to February 2002, he served as the school's associate dean for academic and faculty issues and as Interim Dean from February 2002 to March 2003.
+Dhir served as vice chair of the UCLA Mechanical and Aerospace Engineering Department from 1988 to 1991, and was chair of that department from 1994 to 2000.
+From July 2001 to February 2002, he served as the school's associate dean for academic and faculty issues.
+He served as interim dean from February 2002 to March 2003.

 He has worked to make UCLA Engineering a hub for interdisciplinary research and education.
-In recent years, the School has won seven competitive research centers from the federal government and private industry that have brought more than $150 million dollars to Southern California to spur research and development on emerging technologies.
+In recent years, the school has been awarded 15 competitive research centers from the federal government and private industry that have brought more than $235 million to Southern California to spur research and development on emerging technologies.
 UCLA Engineering currently is home to 10 active centers of excellence in cybersecurity, nanoelectronics, nanomaterials, renewable energy, computer network architecture, healthcare technologies and more.